List of Japanese football champions: Japan Soccer League Division 1 (1972–1992)

-J.League (1993–1998)
+Professional era (1993–present)

-In 1992, professional J.League was established.
-All teams elected to it stripped themselves of corporate identities and adopted their own names.
-From 1993 to 2005 (except for the 1996 season), and in 2015 and 2016, the league was contested in an Apertura and Clausura manner, thus the "runners-up" for these seasons are actually the winners of one of these tournaments which lost to the winners of the playoff.
-The "third places" are the highest-scoring teams in the aggregate table which were not involved in the playoff.
-If there was no playoff due to the champions winning both stages, the third place is the second-best points earning team who are not the champions.
+In 1992, the J.League was established as Japan's first professional football league.
+All clubs selected to participate in the new league relinquished their corporate identities and adopted independent club names.

+From 1993 to 2005 (except in 1996), and again in 2015 and 2016, the league was contested under an Apertura and Clausura format.
+Consequently, the runners-up for those seasons are the winners of one stage who lost to the winners of the championship playoff.
+The third-placed club are the highest-ranked team in the aggregate table that did not participate in the playoff.
+If no playoff was held because the same club won both stages, the third-placed club is the team with the second-highest points total in the aggregate table.